RJ

 Choose Bifocal Lenses If You —

-• Need only distance and near correction with no screen use
+• Need only distance and near — no screen use

-• Are a first-time multivision user wanting the simplest adaptation
+• Are a first-time multivision user wanting simple adaptation

 • Work in an environment without computers or tablets